All Episodes

 Yeah.

-Well, wait, what you uh you're wrong again.
+Well, you're wrong again.

-You're wrong that that is two wrong calls.
+That is two wrong calls.

-Now, let me tell you what the emancipation proclamation said, and actually read it.
+Now, let me tell you what the Emancipation Proclamation said, and actually read it.

 It freed the slaves.